Inactivity or Sitting? Is sitting all day really killing you or is it just all hype?

 Something that occurs to me is that one reason we decided to sit down at all is because standing was giving us aches and pains.
 Sayings like “take a load off” or “my feet are killing me” come to mind.
 These are related to standing up for long periods of time.

 Like many things in the health industry we have amnesia regarding the not so distant past.
 Suddenly eating clean, organic food is all the rage.
 Well throughout history thats all people had to eat before food science developed all these potentially harmful additives that could make food last longer.
 Now processed foods are out and clean is in.
 Sitting is out and standing is in.
-In 10 years when all the workforces are complaining about sore feet, varicose veins and lower back pain we will have to develop and amazing new invention call the, wait for it…. sit down desk.
+In 10 years when all the workforces are complaining about sore feet, varicose veins and lower back pain we will have to develop an amazing new invention call the, wait for it…. sit down desk.

 Whatever works for you is the best and if you find standing all day is better for you than sitting then go for it.
 Just be mindful that good posture is important and that taking a rest and sitting for sometime is also beneficial.
 The main point is to get moving and not stay still for more than about 30 minutes or in reality whatever you can manage.

 What can we do?
 Are we really doomed?
+Should I just take up smoking?